 |Customer Support||Phone — M-F 7A-5P PT, Email — 24/7|

 Lending Club investments are very similar to investing in bonds.
-All notes range in length from 36 months to 60 months.
+All notes range in length from 36 months to 60 months (3 to 5 years).
 Grade A notes are going to be investors with the highest credit quality.
-G-grade notes will be the most risky.
-While borrowers with a G grade note will be assessed an interest rate as high as 30.99%, the average historical return to investors is only 4.52% once you factor charge-offs, delinquent payments, and the service and collection fees.
+E-grade notes will be the riskiest.
+While borrowers with a E grade note will be assessed an interest rate as high as 26.30%, the average historical return to investors is only 4.52% once you factor charge-offs, delinquent payments, and the service and collection fees.

-You might decide to account a small portion of your Lending Club assets to F and G notes for the possibility of earning a ~30% return, but, you will most likely be able to earn a higher rate of return with less risk by solely investing in notes within the A-E grade range.
+You might decide to account a small portion of your Lending Club assets to E-grade notes for the possibility of earning a ~25% return, but, you will most likely be able to earn a higher rate of return with less risk by solely investing in notes within the A-E grade range once you factor in defaults and late fees.

 Within each loan grade, there are five different interest rates.
 Take a look the “A” loan grades.
 A1 will be the most creditworthy borrowers, and therefore have the lowest interest rate.
 If they make each payment on time, your net monthly return will be 4.32% after the 1% Lending Club service fee.